1. Previous: Chapter 1

 Chapter cover image

-In the last chapter, we wrote some Kotlin code to calculate the circumference of a circle.
-In this chapter, we’re going to write some functions that will make it easy to calculate the circumference of any circle!
+In this chapter, we’re going to write functions, which will make it easy to calculate the circumference of any circle—without repeating ourselves!

 Circumference = 2 x pi x r Circumference = 2 r